The Stormlight Archive: Words of Radiance

 In its first week of release, Words of Radiance debuted at No. 1 on The New York Times Hardcover Fiction Best Seller list.
-It also reached No. 1 on the combined print/ebook bestseller list and the Kobo Bestseller list.
+It also reached No. 1 on the combined print/ebook bestseller list, and the Kobo Bestseller list.
 It was at No. 3 on the National Indie Bestseller list, and at No. 6 on the Southern California Independent Bookseller Association bestselling hardcover fiction list.
 The UK publisher of the book, Gollancz, debuted with Words of Radiance at No. 2 on the Sunday Times of London Bestseller list.

-A review written by io9 called the book "an old-school, '90s fantasy-style behemoth", also commenting, "While Sanderson continues to build his characters and reveal who they are (especially in the case of Shallan's past) it still clings to one overarching plot that drives relentlessly to an ending that can only be described as 'epic'."
+A review written by io9 called the book, "an old-school, '90s fantasy-style behemoth", also commenting, "While Sanderson continues to build his characters and reveal who they are (especially in the case of Shallan's past) it still clings to one overarching plot that drives relentlessly to an ending that can only be described as 'epic'."

 Another review published by Tor Books commented, "Words of Radiance capitalizes on the groundwork provided by The Way of Kings, building up the world and system while revealing many more potential points of speculation."
 It also said, "So to you, lucky reader, who have the choice of whether or not to buy the book, I give this advice.
 The journey will be worth it.
 Yes, you should buy this book.
 Yes, this is a series worth following to the end.
 I'm glad to be taking this journey, and I hope you will as well."

 Oathbringer

 Similar to its predecessor, Oathbringer debuted at No. 1 on The New York Times Hardcover Fiction Bestseller list.
-It also debuted at No. 1 on the Audible list, No. 2 on the NY Times combined print/ebook bestseller list and No. 6 on the Sunday Times of London hardcover list in the United Kingdom.
+It also debuted at No. 1 on the Audible list, No. 2 on the New York Times combined print/ebook bestseller list and No. 6 on the Sunday Times of London hardcover list in the United Kingdom.

 In a review for The A.V.
-Club, Samantha Nelson commented that "Oathbringer shows that Sanderson’s story might not be powerful enough to last the 10 books the author has planned.
+Club, Samantha Nelson commented that "Oathbringer shows that Sanderson's story might not be powerful enough to last the 10 books the author has planned.
 The book does have some surprises, with heroic deeds not always going as well as planned, and there’s a lot of great humor", concluding that "Sanderson needs to keep things fresh if their battle is going to be worth continuing."

 Aidan Moher for Barnes & Noble said, in a more positive review, that "Three volumes deep into the Stormlight Archive, Sanderson continues to deliver on every promise the genre has ever made.
 It’s got a ton of action and warfare and it adds new layers to his trademark magic systems."